 - a) CSA#1 is a dependent district governed by the County Board of Supervisors who serves as its Board of Directors.
-The Board holds regular public meetings and considers matters related to CSA #1, including service contracts and annual budgets, as needed. - b) There is no advisory body that serves CSA #1.
+The Board holds regular public meetings to consider CSA #1matters, including service contracts and annual budgets, as needed.
+To address volunteer recruitment and retention, open houses, semi-annual volunteer drives, social media use is recommended. - b) There is no advisory body that serves CSA #1.
 Such a body may provide a vehicle for more local participation and accountability. - c) The SCFPD has a website, however individual CAL FIRE supported volunteer fire departments do not.
 A website with relevant service information, budgets, financial data, and contact information postings would provide improved transparency. - d) Both CAL FIRE and Shasta County demonstrated accountability in its cooperation with LAFCo's information requests.